-AVT2050 - EASA Flight Instructor Theory: 4.5 Credits/70 Clock Hours.
+AVT2050 - EASA Flight Instructor Theory: 70 Clock Hours.

-This course provides students engaged in the EASA Professional Pilot Concentration with the appropriate knowledge necessary to be a competent and safe EASA Flight Instructor.
-Emphasis is placed on Fundamentals of Instructing including learning process, elements of effective teaching, student evaluation and testing, course development, lesson planning, and classroom training techniques and the appropriate aeronautical knowledge areas required to perform as a Certified EASA Junior Flight Instructor.
+This course provides students in the EASA Professional Pilot Concentration with the necessary knowledge to be a competent and safe EASA Flight Instructor.
+Emphasis is placed on the Fundamentals of Instructing, including the learning process, elements of effective teaching, student evaluation and testing, course development, lesson planning, classroom training techniques, and the appropriate aeronautical knowledge areas required to perform as a Certified EASA Junior Flight Instructor.
 Prerequisite(s): AVF1450.

-AVT2100 - Flight Instructor Airplane Theory: 3 Credits/45 Clock Hours.
+AVT2100 - Flight Instructor Airplane Theory: 3 Credit Hours.

-This course provides students with the appropriate knowledge necessary to be a competent and safe Airplane Flight Instructor, and be prepared to pass the required FAA Flight Instructor Airplane Written Exam.
-Emphasis is placed on the aeronautical knowledge areas for a recreational, private and commercial pilot certificate applicable to the multi and single engine airplane category.
+This course provides students with the appropriate knowledge necessary to be a competent and safe Airplane Flight Instructor and be prepared to pass the required FAA Flight Instructor Airplane Written Exam.
+Emphasis is placed on the aeronautical knowledge areas for a recreational, private, and commercial pilot certificate applicable to the multi and single-engine airplane category.
 Prerequisite(s): AVF1400 and AVT2000.

-AVT2200 - Flight Instructor Instrument Theory: 3 Credit/45 Clock Hours.
+AVT2200 - Flight Instructor Instrument Theory: 3 Credit Hours.

-This course provides students with the appropriate knowledge necessary to be a competent and safe Flight Instructor Instrument, and be prepared to pass the required FAA Flight Instructor Instrument Written Exam.
+This course provides students with the appropriate knowledge necessary to be a competent and safe Flight Instructor Instrument and be prepared to pass the required FAA Flight Instructor Instrument Written Exam.
 Emphasis will be placed on all appropriate aeronautical knowledge areas for instrument rating applicable to the airplane category.
 Prerequisite(s): AVF1400 and AVT2000.

-AVT2500 - Transition from Rotor to Fix Wing Theory: 3 Credits/45 Clock Hours.
+AVT2500 - Transition from Rotor to Fix Wing Theory: 3 Credit Hours.